elearningz/it_handbook/3 Course management/Test_Import-Export.md

   *  A local computer: click Export to Local Computer, then specify a save location;
   *  Your Content collection: click Export to Content Collection, specify a save location.

-It is recommended that you do this at the end of every term.
+It is *strongly* recommended that you do this at the end of every term.
 This will reduce the number of duplicate tests carried from course copy to course copy.

 EOF

-_ __Note__ about backing up tests you want to keep and clearing old tests you don’t want so we don’t end up with a  bunch of duplicate tests and assignments in the course year over year.